ObjectsCountries/GGXXACPR-Replay-Analyzer/README.md

 The “Toggle Sorting” button will switch between sorting the bar graphs by character and by amount (highest to lowest), with the average always at the bottom.

 The two sliders show the range of online ranks for you (first slider) and your opponent (second slider).
 The radio buttons at the bottom filter between offline replays, online replays, and both.
+Note that for offline replays, the user is considered to be player 1.

 ## CLI Scripts